gemc/home/assets/assets.md

 | Momentum spread           | momentum delta field              | right of group, arrow left         |
 | Angular coverage          | theta/phi coverage preview circle | below/right of Angles, arrow up    |
 | Vertex model              | vertex model dropdown             | below/right of Vertex, arrow up    |

+## display_analyzer.svg — Analyzer page (viewBox 0 0 1100 820)

+The Analyzer page comes from `src/gemc/ganalysis/gAnalysisView.cc`.
+Show four-plot mode so the configuration tabs and equal-size 2×2 chart grid are both explicit.
+The active **Top Left** tab contains the full set of selectors and controls; the grid contains charts only.

+Annotations:

+- `Accumulate between beamOn runs`: target the checkable Accumulate button.
+- `Switch one / four plots`: target the plot-count button.
+- `One tab per grid position`: target the Top Left, Top Right, Bottom Left, and Bottom Right tabs.
+- `Runtime-discovered data`: target the run, plugin/detector, and variable selectors.
+- `One source for both axes`: target the True information / Digitized radio buttons.
+- `Independent automatic limits`: target the four separate Auto checkboxes.
+- `Export active plot to PDF`: target the PDF button in the active configuration tab.

+The four chart rectangles must have exactly the same width and height and use only the chart-grid area.
+Embed the sixth Analyzer page icon directly from `src/gemc/gui/images/buttons/analyzer_1.svg`.